Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 ```

 ## Overview
 This module handles shopping cart operations.
 Users can add products to cart, update quantities, delete items, view cart, and clear the entire cart.
 Cart items are linked to members and addresses.
+For couple and family plans, members can have either the same address or different addresses.

 ---